thieu1995/permetrics/docs/pages/introduction.rst

 .. image:: https://img.shields.io/badge/License-Apache%202.0-blue.svg?style=svg
     :target: https://github.com/thieunguyen5991/permetrics/blob/master/LICENSE

-This is PerMetrics library written in Python, for performance metrics of artificial intelligence models.
+PerMetrics is library written in Python, for PERformance METRICS (PerMetrics) of artificial intelligence models.

 * The goals of this framework are:
     * Combine all metrics for regression, classification and clustering models